deadlykam/CodeOptPro_Godot/README.md

     - b. **update(float) void** - This is the method that will update the update object every frame.
 So any update logic that you were going to put in either __physics_process_ or __process_ should be put in here.
     - c. **set_active(bool) void** - This method enables/disables the update object.
 So if any flags that are going to be used for activation check must be able to be updated by this function.
     - d. **is_active() bool** - This method checks if the update object is active or NOT.
 If it is NOT active then the update manager will NOT call it's _update(float)_ method.
 Again use a separate flag that will be used to check for activation.
+	- e. **on_enable() void** - This method is called whenever the linked _Update Manager_ is enabled by calling the method _UpdateManager.set_enabled(true)_.
+	- d. **on_disable() void** - This method is called whenever the linked _Update Manager_ is disabled by calling the method _UpdateManager.set_enabled(false)_.

-The last two methods can be ignored and should NEVER be called by any script or overridden.
+The last two methods, _which are NOT shown here_, can be ignored and should NEVER be called by any script or overridden.
 These are used by the _Auto Setup_ plugin for automation.
 I have commented extensively here to avoid any errors.
 Also you can change the extension of the script to anything else you want but as long as the object is a child of Node then it will be fine.
 Below is an example script of a global update object called _update_object1.gd_.
 ```
 @tool
 extends Node